brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

-As the API and thus the :ref:`defined model class <extending-adding-types>` can be accessed in PHP, the use as a view helper in Fluid templates would also be useful sometimes.
+As the API and thus the :ref:`defined model class <extending-adding-types>` can be accessed in PHP, the use as a view helper in Fluid templates would also be nice sometimes.
 If you have the need for this, simply create a new view helper::

    <?php